RobertBendun/stacky/README.md

 - `.` - print top to stdout
 - `<int>` - push integer literal (currently only natural numbers up to 2^63-1) onto a stack
 - `=` - if top = one before top then push 1 onto stack, else push 0
-- `declare-bytes` - static array declaration
+- `define-bytes` - static array declaration
+- `define-constant` - integer constant declaration
 - `div` - divide one before top by top and pushes division result
 - `divmod` - divides one before top by top and pushes division result and modulo result
 - `dup` - duplicate top element